Munique-Feitoza/pacman_in_js/README.md

  **What you can do?**

 - [x] Copy this code and put in your repository.
-- [x] Give me instructions about everything.
+- [x] Give me instructions about anything.
 - [x] Tell me yours opinions.
 - [x] Talk to me about this code.
 - [x] Ask me about this code.